GabriellaWallentin/gabriellawallentin.github.io/index.md

 # Publications
 **First-author Papers**
-  * Wallentin et al. (to be submitted) "A Data-driven Approach to Modelling a Global Distribution of Ice Nucleating Particles", [EGU 2026 Abstract](
+  * Wallentin et al. (to be submitted) "A Data-driven Approach to Modelling a Global Distribution of Ice Nucleating Particles", [EGU 2026 Abstract](https://meetingorganizer.copernicus.org/EGU26/EGU26-12119.html)

-  * Wallentin et al. (to be submitted) "The Impacts of the Seeder-Feeder Mechanism and Radiative Interactions in Arctic Mixed-phase Multilayer Clouds", Journal of Geophysical Research, Atmospheres
+  * Wallentin et al. (to be submitted) "The Impacts of the Seeder-Feeder Mechanism and Radiative Interactions in Arctic Mixed-phase Multilayer Clouds", Journal of Geophysical Research, Atmospheres [EGU 2025 Abstract](https://meetingorganizer.copernicus.org/EGU25/EGU25-15714.html)

   * Wallentin et al. "The prevalence of Arctic multilayer clouds and their observed and modelled characteristics", Atmos.
 Chem.
 Phys., 26, 3069–3089, https://doi.org/10.5194/acp-26-3069-2026, 2026.